Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/TOEFL_speaking1.md

 #### 2.2.7 课间休息可以干嘛

 That's because during the classes, **I usually learn a lot of things, you know, taking notes in a hurry.
 Therefore, I need a little time to organize my notes and process all the knowledge.** Also, it is very important for me to take a short break like **going to the bathroom, grabbing some snacks and drinking water.** Plus, taking this short break can help me better prepare for the next class **such as cleaning up the table and taking the textbooks out for the next class.** However, if I just have a long break when classes are all over, I may **end up getting exhausted**, so it will make my study less efficient.

+#### 2.2.8 自学还是听讲座

+The main reason is that this **facilitates my learning process**.
+When I was a graduate student, although I’d do some pre-class reading, **I still found it hard to understand the abstract contents**.
+Yet during the lecture, **the professor would explain the theories in a more learner-friendly way, like citing examples and using educational games to help with our understanding**.
+And **whenever questions popped up, I could exchange ideas with other students in the class, which would definitely help me gain a better understanding of the course materials**.
+Instead, if I choose to learn something by reading textbooks, I think I may easily get bored. **I may end up learning nothing and it’s gonna be a total waste of my time**.

+#### 2.2.9 师生关系

+Besides, **supervising students too closely would also damage the relationship between students and professors.
+Students will think their teachers don’t trust them and there is gonna be a lot of conflicts and arguments between them.
+This will lead to resentment and sometimes even outright rebellion.**

+#### 2.2.10 学生参与讨论

+That is because firstly, it can turn students into active learners. **When they're doing this, they can actually start to think, they will brainstorm and they gonna write down their ideas on the notebook, and all those things they do can help students learn better, improve their study efficiency.
+Once their ideas are proved to be correct or you know, useful, it will give students a sense of achievement.
+Besides, it is also a way for teachers to get effective feedbacks from students about how students absorb the knowledge and whether they have any problems.
+It is the reflection of teachers’ teaching, also the teachers will know whether they elaborate the points.**

+### 2.3 生活类

+#### 2.3.1 通勤时听音乐？

+The first reason is because music can help me cope with my stress.
+I am a big fan of pop music, so every time when I put on my headphone and listen to pop songs, **I could feel like being in another world that helps me get refreshed especially after a long day of studying**.
+Another reason is that doing nothing on public transportations is kind of like a waste of time.
+What I mean is I usually spend more than an hour commuting everyday.
+Therefore, music is a great time-killer for me.

+#### 2.3.2 该不该让老年人运动

+Well, I personally don’t think it is a wise choice to let old people take risk and participate in adventurous events.
+The first reason is that doing challenging events like rock climbing or skydiving is likely to **cause them health issues.
+What I mean is old people usually have diseases such as heart disease, high blood pressure, and so on.
+Doing those extreme sports might trigger more severe illness.** Moreover, adventurous events are usually not **as affordable as** some daily sports activities like running or swimming. **Doing activities like this might cause them hundreds of dollars, because they need to get equipment, find a coach to get professional training and so forth.
+For those who only receive a limited amount of pension, it would definitely add more pressure to their financial burden.**

+#### 2.3.3 该不该记历史事件信息？

+Historical events in many parts of the world are usually intertwined, and remembering the time they happened enables us to view them together rather than treating them as isolated cases.
+If students can create a timeline of the events, and also know about what caused it and what happened after the event, students can better understand the effects and nuances of history.

+#### 2.3.4 白天兼职影响学习

+Because most universities do not offer evening classes or regular classes on the weekends.
+So a parttime job during the day can hardly fit into their hectic class schedules. **If students do not complete the degree requirement by the expected deadline, they have to delay their graduation, which is definitely a bad thing**.

+Also, I think **the most important thing for college students is to do well academically**, but after working for like six or eight hours per day, many students are pretty wiped out.
+Some of them may find it hard to focus on their classes in the evenings, and **this will negatively affect their overall academic performance**.